-Expats doing business in Japan should note that it's important to be sincere and honest, but without being confrontational or too direct.
-Vague forms of expression are best used – there's an art to deflecting a difficult question to avoid embarrassment or disappointment.
+Expats doing business in Japan should note that it's important to be sincere and honest without being confrontational or too direct.
+Vague forms of expression are best used – there's an art to deflecting a difficult question to avoid anyone's embarrassment or disappointment.

 Meetings often begin with excessive small talk as rapport is built and relationships are established.
 This phase mustn't be rushed.
 Note that decisions are seldom made in the actual meeting, where it's more usual to exchange information or confirm previously made decisions.

 Socialising with colleagues

-The Japanese will likely respect a calm, humble, introverted personality style, while the brash extrovert is considered untrustworthy and offensive.
+The Japanese will likely respect a calm, humble, introverted personality style, while the brash extrovert may be considered untrustworthy and offensive.
 There's an exception to this, though, and it starts once the meetings are over for the day and the evening's social activities commence.
 This is where the sombre, sober rules of engagement that govern the office culture can be suspended in favour of relaxed socialising.
 In fact, going drinking with a client and getting tipsy – or at least as tipsy as they are – may be considered a key part of solidifying the relationship and progressing the deal.
-Rest assured that nobody will speak of the evening’s more salacious events the next day once business etiquette is restored.
+Rest assured that nobody will speak of the evening's more salacious events after business etiquette is restored in the morning.

 Dos and don'ts of business in Japan

 Do get bilingual business cards printed with Japanese on one side

 Don't write on a Japanese business card, wave it around or flick it

 Do accept a business card with two hands and a slight bow, and treat it with respect

 Do use titles when greeting people

 Do be on time, or if being late is unavoidable, apologise profusely and repeatedly

-Don’t take any seat at a meeting, wait to be placed
+Don't take just any seat at a meeting; wait to be placed